maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Hints.
 Currently code is in the "hints" branch.
  * Make sure the syntax is updated to [hint:...] in line with the new format.
  * Provide a list of hints, and an interface through the docs.
-* Add in support for strings within CASText.
+* **DONE** Add in support for strings within CASText.
 These are currently supported only when the contents is a valid castring, which is overly restrictive.

 ## Assorted minor improvements ##